TblPK/QR-decomposition/README.md

 # QR-decomposition
-QR decomposition using Givens rotations
+QR decomposition using Givens rotations in JavaScript.